IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-navigation.md

 ## Chart Navigation with Mouse and Keyboard

-Navigation in the $PlatformShort$ data chart component can happen with either the mouse or the keyboard once enabled.
+Navigation in the $PlatformShort$ data chart can happen with either the mouse or the keyboard once enabled.
 The following operations can be invoked using the following mouse or keyboard operations by default:

 - **Panning**: Using arrow keys on keyboard or holding the Shift key and clicking and dragging with the mouse.
 - **Zoom In**: Using the PageUp key on keyboard or rolling the mouse wheel up.